Western Australia rural and remote health services

 Planning ahead

-WA covers about a third of Australia.
-Most people live in and around Perth and Fremantle, but with the state's emphasis on natural resources and farming, many others live in areas that are much more isolated.
+Western Australia (WA) covers about a third of Australia.
+Most people live in and around Perth and Fremantle.
+With the state's emphasis on natural resources and farming, many others live in areas that are much more isolated.

 What types of health services are available?

-There are 9 large regional hospitals in WA and numerous country hospitals that offer a broad range of health services.
+There are 6 large regional hospitals in WA and many country hospitals that offer a broad range of health services.

-WA Country Health Service provides a range of services for people living in rural and remote areas.
-Some of these are delivered by multi-purpose services (combining hospitals and nursing posts) to meet local needs.
+The WA Country Health Service provides a range of services for people living in rural and remote areas.
+Some of these have combined hospitals and nursing posts to meet local needs.

-A nursing post (sometimes known as a 'health centre' or 'health service') is staffed by highly skilled nurses, who provide medical services and emergency care in remote areas.
+A nursing post (also known as a 'health centre' or 'health service') is staffed by highly skilled nurses, who provide medical services and emergency care in remote areas.

-Rural Health West provides a wide range of outreach health services throughout WA, including ear health and chronic disease services, as well as visiting optometrists.
+Rural Health West has a range of health services throughout WA to improve access to healthcare.
+Their services include ear health and chronic disease services, as well as visiting optometrists.

-Anyone's health needs can change over time so services are available for all ages and needs, including:
+Your health needs can change over time, and services are available for all ages and needs, including:

 - integrated health and aged care services